 soliciting immediate acknowledgement from the AP and ended less than PIFS before the end of the allocated time in which case it may transmit SIFS after the end of the last PPDU transmission.

+NOTE- An AP that previously sent PPDUs in an obtained TXOP with Duration/ID field less than the TXOP duration may transmit a PPDU within that TXOP after the end of the allocated time if the TTXOP-REMAINING after the end of the allocated time is not zero and the medium is determined to be idle (#17797).

 If the EHT AP determines that the transmission of the MU-RTS TXS Trigger frame is successful and the CS mechanism indicates that the medium is busy at the end of the allocated time, then the AP might transmit after the CS mechanism indicates that the medium is idle at the TxPIFS slot boundary or invoke the backoff procedure as described in 10.23.2.2 (EDCA backoff procedure).

 Figure 35-1 (Example of MU-RTS TXS Trigger frame with Triggered TXOP Sharing Mode subfield value equal to 1 soliciting UL PPDU) shows an example of the exchange of MU-RTS TXS Trigger frame with Triggered TXOP Sharing Mode subfield value equal to 1 preceded by an optional CTS-to-self transmission and transmission of UL non-TB PPDUs by a scheduled STA within the allocated time.
 Additionally, the figure shows the case where the AP transmits to another non-AP STA within the allocated time in MU-RTS TXS Trigger frame and within TxPIFS boundary, since the CS mechanism indicates that the medium is idle after the transmission of the last BlockAck frame to STA 1.